oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 The standard practice is to secure web traffic to your application with HTTPs.
 For traffic encryption, you need a TLS (SSL) certificate.
 DigitalOcean also provides automatic certificate creation and renewal if you manage your domain with DigitalOcean's DNS, which is free.
 But domain registration is not provided.
 To use DigitalOcean's DNS, you need to register a domain name with a registrar and update your domain's NS records to point to DigitalOcean's name servers.

 Then, for using DigitalOcean's managed domain and certificate, you must [delegate the domain](https://docs.digitalocean.com/tutorials/dns-registrars/), updating NS records in the registrar.
+Because of this requirement, you cannot use free DNS services where you cannot set up NS records, like nip.io.

 **IMPORTANT NOTE**: Before changing the registrar NS records (the nameservers), add your domain to DigitalOcean, to minimize service disruptions.